Get a sales boost – See how Examine automates running expiring offers on their website

 The result of their campaign led to thousands of visitors taking action to get the 40% discount offer during the 24-hour period.

-If you’re preparing any campaigns for Black Friday, Cyber Monday or for any other holidays, think about using a Broadcast to automate the promotion of your campaign on your website, and to get direct conversion stats on your campaign as a whole, as well as on each call-to-action you launch on your site.
+If you’re preparing any campaigns for Black Friday, Cyber Monday or for any other holidays or events, think about using a Broadcast to automate the promotion of your campaign on your website, and to get direct conversion stats on your campaign as a whole, as well as on each call-to-action you launch on your site.

 Aside from streamlining your workflow and gaining control of launching your campaigns without help from developers, you’ll save yourself and your team lots of time.
 This way, everyone can focus on what they do best.